 We’ve all been there.
 You like someone and they seem to be interested in you until one day they disappear while you sit reevaluating everything you could have done wrong.
 Maybe you weren’t the issue…

-This is when you are least interested.
-You don’t love him, you don’t really know him, you're just seeing if you are compatible.
+This is when you're least interested.
+You don’t love him, you don’t really know him, you're just seeing if you're compatible.
 If you see red flags within a couple of dates, BYE!!
 You start making excuses for those red flags the more attracted you become.
-So when you are getting to know each other, it’s important to really listen and save yourself the heartbreak later if you see something you don’t like
+So when you're getting to know each other, it’s important to really listen and save yourself the heartbreak later if you see something you don’t like.

-When you are training a dog, you have to show them that you are strong and not going to let them walk all over you.
+When you're training a dog, you have to show them that you're strong and aren't going to let them walk all over you.
 If you give them table food, they will know how to give you puppy dog eyes for what they want.
 Guess what?!
 Same goes for relationships.
 If you say, no…that means no. A strong woman isn’t pushed into doing something she doesn’t want to do.
 If you’re afraid of being rude (I had that problem), trust your gut.
 It’s not rude to say no… it’s rude to throw water in someone’s face.
-If you are uncomfortable at all, know that nobody can force you to do anything.
+If you're uncomfortable at all, know that nobody can force you to do anything.
 You should never feel pressured in a wholesome, healthy relationship.

-If you are bored at home and checking your phone all day to see if he texted you… you’re going to make yourself crazy.
+If you're bored at home and checking your phone all day to see if he texted you… you’re going to make yourself crazy.
 I’ve been there and went pretty nuts.
 If he’s really interested, you shouldn’t be doing that.
-Every guy is different of course, but it shouldn’t be this texting game of “wait 10 minutes to respond because he didn’t respond for 5 minutes.”
-Relationships shouldn’t be about depicting text messages.
-It’s getting to know someone that could possibly be yours forever.
+Every guy is different, of course, but it shouldn’t be this texting game of “wait 10 minutes to respond because he didn’t respond for 5 minutes.”
+Relationships shouldn’t be about text messages.
+They're about getting to know someone who could possibly be yours forever.
 So keep yourself busy and do your own thing.
 Don’t wait around for someone…the right man will be sure to let you know he’s interested.

 Finding out someone’s favorite color is one thing, but getting to know their morals is another.
-I found out on my first date that my fiancé was 1 of 7 kids, his parents had been married over 30 years, he wanted to have 4 children, and that he has never cheated and will never cheat on someone.
+I found out on my first date that my fiancé was one of seven kids, his parents had been married over 30 years, he wanted to have four children, and that he has never cheated and will never cheat on someone.
 Honestly, I asked all of those questions because my previous heartbreak was someone who had cheated on his ex-girlfriend multiple times, didn’t want kids, and his parents had divorced when he was young.
-I never knew that until 3 months into our fling…I wish I would have known sooner.
+I never knew that until three months into our fling…I wish I had known sooner.

-Have you ever been texting someone and you send them a message that they interoperate the wrong way?
+Have you ever been texting someone and you send them a message that they interpret the wrong way?
 Yeah, me too.
-It even happens with people that have known me for years.
+It even happens with people who have known me for years.
 It’s difficult to get to know someone over words.
-Going on dates, calling, and FaceTime are good ways to get to know someone.
+Going on dates, calling, and FaceTime are better ways to get to know someone.
 God didn’t design us to live through phones and fall in love over social media.
-We are visual and emotional beings that do much better in person.
+We're visual and emotional beings who do much better in person.